mienaikoe/ziyu/Lore/Notes.md

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?
   - There wasn't time?
 Kip is worthless unless Lissa knows his worth - Kip is a lure?

+- Casra tried to kill Lissa before but it didn't work, but it's not obviously the bluekelp.

 - Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
 Evolutionary for plant communication across great distances.

 - Introduce a species of bird to Ulukoma, and then when Lin + Kip climb the tree, have some foreshadowing where Kip knocks a nest down accidentally, and Lin saves the eggs.
 (Perhaps future books can have Lin be some hero?)